jacksoncapper/Resty/README.md

   // librarian, who therefore is the authority of the book</pre>
 <p>Reference fields which denote an authority link can be specified in the field's meta:</p>
 <pre>{"authority": true}</pre>
 <p>Before a resource is written, read, or deleted, the relationship between the authorised user and the authority user is compared.
-This is expressed as an array of values, 1 for each authority link:</p>
+This is expressed as an array of values, one for each authority link:</p>
 <ul>
   <li><strong>Blocked</strong> - The authorised user is blocked from the authority user</li>
   <li><strong>Public</strong> - The authorised user has no relationship to the authority user</li>